 currently supported by the world's leading consumer electronics,

-personal computer, recording media, video games, and music companies.
+personal computer, recording media, video game, and music companies.

 Co-developed by Sony, Philips, and Pioneer, Blu-ray Disc takes its name from the blue laser